 Have an After School Routine

-Routine also will keep your house cleaner so you’re not chasing down homework folders and lunch boxes while tripping over backpacks, jackets, and shoes.
+Instead of chasing down homework folders and lunch boxes while tripping over backpacks, jackets, and shoes, things are put away.

 Once you’ve identified a few calming activities, make a list of everything that needs to happen from when you walk in the door until dinner.
 Get it all down on paper in order to get it out of your head.